A solution space for a system of null-state partial differential equations 3: Introduction

-In this article, we complete items \ref{item1}--\ref{item3} listed above.
-In section \ref{CGsolnsSect}, we briefly explain a method for constructing explicit elements of $\mathcal{S}_N$ called \emph{Coulomb gas (contour integral) solutions}, originally proposed in \cite{df1, df2}.
-Then in section \ref{MeanderMatrix}, we use the map $v$ mentioned above to show that a particular set of $C_N$ Coulomb gas solutions is linearly independent (again, assuming conjecture \red{14} of \cite{florkleb}), proving items \ref{item1} and \ref{item2}.
-This result is stated in theorem \ref{maintheorem} in section \ref{MeanderMatrix}.
-In this section, our proof establishes an interesting connection between the system (\ref{nullstate}, \ref{wardid}) and the meander matrix, studied in \cite{fgg}.
+In this article, we complete goals \ref{item1} and \ref{item2} listed above.
+In section \ref{CGsolnsSect}, we briefly explain a method for constructing explicit (real-valued) formulas for elements of $\mathcal{S}_N$, called \emph{Coulomb gas (contour integral) solutions}, originally proposed in \cite{df1, df2}.
+Then in section \ref{MeanderMatrix}, we use the map $v$ mentioned above to show that a particular set of $C_N$ Coulomb gas solutions is linearly independent, thus achieving goals \ref{item1} and \ref{item2}.
+We state this result as theorem \ref{maintheorem} in section \ref{MeanderMatrix}.
+In this section, our proof establishes an interesting connection between the system (\ref{nullstate}, \ref{wardid}), the Temperley-Lieb algebra, and the meander matrix \cite{fgg,fgut,difranc,franc}.
 Appendix \ref{asymp} presents most of the calculations required for this proof.
-In section \ref{furtherresults}, we prove some theorems and corollaries concerning the system (\ref{nullstate}, \ref{wardid}) that follow from these results and that relate to CFT and multiple-SLE$_\kappa$.
-In particular, we prove that when any two neighboring points approach each other, at most two Fr\"obenius series arise, except for certain special $\kappa$ values, where a logarithmic term is possible.
-This establishes part of the Operator Product Expansion (OPE) assumed in CFT.
-We also discuss connectivity weights, which are proportional to the probability that the traces of a multiple-SLE$_\kappa$ join in a specified way.
-Finally, we point out the connection between certain {\it exceptional speeds} (particular $\kappa$ values), the O$(n)$ models of physics, and the minimal models of CFT.